Scotland always puzzles you.

-Scotland has a rich history, including the likes of Rosslyn Chapel, with many puzzles to uncover.
-And this is just another string to add to the bow.
 You contemplate whether there’s a monster in Loch Ness.
 You wonder why the ancient Scots loved stone circles so much.
 And you never quite understand how they came up with the recipe for haggis.
-But Rosslyn Chapel has got to be one of the most stimulating mysteries of them all.
+Yet, nowhere is as thought-provoking as the mysterious Rosslyn Chapel.

-Nowhere’s as thought-provoking as Rosslyn Chapel.
 This stunning chapel is located 7 miles outside of Edinburgh and has puzzled historians, movie-makers, and visitors for centuries.
 Intricately carved stone-work is laced with strange symbolism, ancient cults appear behind every story, and alien activity frequently gets reported by UFO hunters.
 And this is just a small insight into the fascinating tales behind this building.
-But we wouldn’t have it any other way.

-So, we unearthed some of the strangest stories surrounding Rosslyn Chapel for you.
-Read on and see if you can solve the mysteries.
+We unearthed some of the strangest stories surrounding Rosslyn Chapel for you.
+So, read on and see if you can solve the mysteries.

 Whenever something is hard to explain, there’s always someone who claims that aliens are involved.
 And Rosslyn Chapel is no different.